This Privacy Notice was last updated on 14th April 2019

 • Contact, financial and transaction data from payment providers inside or outside the EU including Wave, Stripe, Square, Transferwise, Paypal, Manychat.

 • Contact details via scheduling tools eg Calendly.

-Course Data – we use independent course platforms to hose our courses.
-If you sign up for one of our online courses, your data will be recorded by that provider.
-We will have access to insights and data on course performance.
+• Course Data – if you sign up for one of our online courses (hosted on a separate platform), your data will be recorded by that provider.
+This may be linked to our systems such as email provider and CRM.

-One to One Mentoring Records & Notes – subject to consent, all mentoring sessions are recorded and the video/audio links are made available to you.
-Recordings are placed in a private channel in Slack.
+• One to One Mentoring Records & Notes – subject to consent, all mentoring sessions are recorded and the video/audio links are made available to you.
+Recordings are uploaded to YouTube or Vimeo as unlisted/private and loaded into your private portal on MemberVault.
 Information about you and your business will also be recorded in mentoring session notes.

-Group Programme Calls – recording of group calls is essential for the whole group experience.
-Calls will be recorded and held either in a private group channel on Slack or in a private community eg Facebook.
+• Group Programme Calls – recording of group calls is essential for the whole group experience.
+Calls will be recorded and held either in a course portal on MemberVault and/or in a private community eg Facebook.